Dual-career commuter couples: Formation of commuter couples

 The increase in women's career opportunities also increases the problems of couples pursuing two careers in the same place, and can cause conflict regarding which spouse's career should take precedence.
 One major concern for dual-career couples is finding employment in the same geographic location.
 One partner usually compromises by taking a less desirable job so that the other can take a position that might further his or her career.
 However, if this compromise cannot be reached, the option of commuting can be the result, where both spouses enjoy highly desirable jobs at the sacrifice of maintaining separate residences.

 In the definition of dual-career commuter couples, the work pursued by each member of the couple requires 1) a high degree of commitment and special training with increasing degrees of responsibility (this includes students pursuing an advanced educational degree) and 2) that the couple maintain homes in separate geographic locations.
 Traveling sales or business workers, military personnel, migrant workers, and construction and trade workers who leave home for various lengths of time are not included in the definition.
 When couples share a home and one or both members commute long distances to work each day or couples immigrating at separate times, they are also not included in this definition.

 The dyad of commuter couples is typically composed of the "commuter", who moves to a secondary residence for work, and the "noncommuter", who stays at the primary residence.
 Other terms for the lifestyle are married-singles, commuter marriages, commuter families, commuter lifestyle, and commuter relationships.

 Characteristics

 Research reveals that most commuter couples have a high level of education and that both partners have professional or executive careers.
-Most are between the ages of 25 to 65, the mean age being mid- to late thirties.
+Most are between the ages of 25 and 65, the mean age being mid- to late thirties.
 Forty to 50% of commuter couples have children, and more than 50% have been married for more than 9 years.
 Most of commuter couples are with advanced degrees and are heavily involved in their careers.
 The most attractive factor of a job for commuter couples is the job-education match.
 Lindemann has found that factors making dual-career commuter relationships more likely include financial security, self-reliance, a lack of children, and adaptability.